The best Cinque Terre photo spots

 The whole area has become a Mecca for photographers, bloggers and THAT “picture postcard” view in Manarola?
-With inspiration from Polkadot Passport and Route Perfect Blog we went to seek out those coverted best photograph spots for ourselves.
-The camera I used for the images below is a Fuji X-T10, which has been recently superceded by the new Fuji X-T20 which you can read more about on Amazon.
+With inspiration from Polkadot Passport and Route Perfect Blog we went to seek out those coveted best photograph spots for ourselves.
+The camera I used for the images below is a Fuji X-T10, which has been recently superseded by the new Fuji X-T20 which you can read more about on Amazon.

 Monterosso al Mare photo spots